 Applying for a Visa

-All nonimmigrant visitors are required to have a valid visa in their passports to be allowed entry into the U.S.* You may need to make an appointment for a visa interview at a U.S. consulate or embassy abroad to get your visa.
-Visas cannot be obtained within the U.S. For general information about getting a visa, see the Department of State web site.
+All nonimmigrant visitors are required to have a valid visa (*except Canadians) in their passport to be allowed entry into the U.S. Non-immigrant visitors may need to make an appointment for a visa interview at a U.S. embassy or consulate abroad to receive a visa.
+Visas cannot be issued inside the U.S. For general information, see the Department of State website.

 F-1 and J-1 Visas

 Do the following to get an F-1 or J-1 entry visa:

 - Obtain I-20 (F-1) or DS-2019 (J-1) from UC Berkeley

 - Make a visa appointment and go to an interview at a U.S. consulate.